Gila monster: Life cycle

 In summer, Gila monsters gradually spend less time on the surface to avoid the hottest part of the season; occasionally, they may be active at night.
 Females that have laid eggs are exhausted and thin, fighting for survival, and have to spend extra effort to "reconstitute".
 The brumation of Gila monsters begins in October.
-Gila monsters can live up to 40 years in captivity, though rarely.

-Little is known about the social behavior of Gila monster, but it has been observed engaging in male to male combat, in which the dominant male lies on top of the subordinate one and pins it with its front and hind limbs.
+Little is known about the social behavior of the Gila monster, but it has been observed engaging in male to male combat, in which the dominant male lies on top of the subordinate one and pins it with its front and hind limbs.
 While fighting, both lizards arch their bodies, pushing against each other and twisting around in an effort to gain the dominant position.
 A "wrestling match" ends when the pressure exerts their forces, although bouts may be repeated.
 These bouts are typically observed in the mating season.
 Males with greater strength and endurance are thought to enjoy greater reproductive success.
-Although the Gila monster has a low metabolism and one of the lowest lizard sprint speeds, it has one of the highest aerobic scope values (the increase in oxygen consumption from rest to maximum metabolic exertion) among lizards, allowing it to engage in intense aerobic activity for a sustained period of time.

 Conservation status

 Gila monsters are listed as near threatened by the IUCN.
 They are listed as "Apparently Secure" by NatureServe.

 In 1952, the Gila monster became the first venomous animal to be given legal protection.
-They are now protected in all states of their distribution.
-International trade in the species is regulated under Appendix II of CITES.

 Relocation

 "Possibly the greatest threat to the continued existence of helodermatids is the man-made destruction of their habitat as the land is developed for construction or to create more cultivable land."
-Gila monsters found in these situations and relocated – with best intentions – up to 1.2 km away, return to where they were found within 2 months and at great effort.
-This is up to five times the normal energy use than if they had not been removed, which uses up their energy stores unnecessarily.
-The same is true for animals relocated to appropriate habitats.
-Besides this, they also become more exposed to predators.
-Therefore, the process of simple relocation is "naïve" and potentially dangerous for both the relocated animals and existing populations and for the inhabitants of the region where the resettlement is taking place.
-If relocating the lizards further away, they might be totally disoriented, thus their survival is still very questionable.
-A more successful strategy would be, for example, if the new "settlers" were offered intensive education about this species (e.g., limited toxicity, lifestyle) with the aim of tolerating the reptile or even being proud of having this unique "roommate" in one's own neighborhood.
+Gila monsters found in these situations and relocated up to 1.2 km away, return to where they were found within 2 months and at great effort, with exposure to predators.
+Such "naïve" relocation is potentially dangerous for humans in the area.
+It has been suggested that education about the Gila monster might be a more appropriate strategy.